 Penny is the only hero in the entire story, which is funny considering their world has literal superheroes.
-Hammer, of course, is a selfish bully who is just using Penny to get back at Billy and become more popular and ‘down to earth’.
+Hammer, of course, is a selfish bully who is just using Penny to get back at Billy and become more popular by seeming ‘down to earth’.
 It’s evident that both Billy and Hammer are using Penny, but she only realizes that Hammer is using her in the finale.
 Both figures need Penny to say something about themselves, whereas she doesn’t need either of them.
 It’s great that Hammer convinced the mayor to give Penny a foreclosed building so she could build a homeless shelter, but she was already working on that before he arrived.
 While Hammer and Horrible are busy working on elaborate schemes and fights, Penny is doing a thankless and difficult job that actually makes a difference.
 The show argues that Penny’s version of heroism is the only appropriate and selfless kind, but by killing Penny, it also suggests that this version will never survive because the odds against it are too high.
 Hammer is too busy playing this hero role to listen to Billy’s warning about the death ray, ultimately endangering everyone.
 Billy was also caught up in his own evil versus good theatrics, which led to Hammer breaking free and the death ray malfunctioning.
 This brings me back to my point about merchandizing, as Hammer is a parody of the superhero strongman and notably, his rather basic costume does not disguise his identity.
 He doesn’t actually have a name in the show, even Penny calls him Captain Hammer.
 He is, however, aware of his brand or identity, and knows that Penny will help his image.
-Both he and the media have reduced her to two things: she is a vegetarian, and she helps the homeless.
+Both he and the media have reduced her to two things: she is a vegetarian and she helps the homeless.

 Billy also condenses Penny into this virtuous ideal that can somehow redeem or validate him.
 Like Hammer, Billy is also very aware of his image.
-The evil in this universe is commercialized into a single domineering league that requires a letter of condemnation and appropriate evil behaviour, like robbing a bank or killing someone.
+The evil in this universe is commercialized into a single domineering league that requires a letter of condemnation and appropriate evil behaviour to belong, like robbing a bank or killing someone.
 Evil and heroism are jokes, but Penny’s plight isn’t.
-She might not wear a costume, but she is still a symbol to these men, which is rather dismissive of her as a person.
+She might not wear a costume, but she is still a symbol to these men, which is dismissive of her as a person.
 We don’t know her backstory because Billy is the one telling the story, it is his blog after all, but the series kind of uses her too.
-She is vehicle for both Hammer and Billy’s story and the show’s broader commentary on true heroism.
+She is vehicle for both Hammer and Billy’s story, and the show’s broader commentary on true heroism.
 So where does that leave us?
 I think it’s clear that there is something to Penny, little hints about her own story and opinions, but we just don’t get more.
 The show criticizes this placement, but I am not sure how conscious that criticism is.
 Being a real hero in the show is pretty boring, it’s convincing people to sign their name, they “don’t even have to mean it”.
 It’s not getting your statue in a homeless shelter just because you put your name on that petition.